BD2KGenomics/dcc-redwood-compose/storage-client/README.md

 ### Configuration
 For normal usage, you should only need to modify environment variables.
-- ACCESS_TOKEN: you access token
+- ACCESS_TOKEN: your access token
   - should look like _7d426b9f-7ff5-4850-85d7-1c795f4e11e0_
 - REDWOOD_ENDPOINT: hostname (or IP) of server running storage service
   - This defaults to _storage.ucsc-cgl.org_